 You may try melting the ice-encased coil by spraying it with a garden hose.
 If you’re able to melt the ice, but ice accumulates again once the heat pump is running, call your HVAC pro.
 Do not use any tools in an attempt to chip the ice away, or you may seriously damage the heat pump.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about frozen heat pumps and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about frozen heat pumps and other HVAC topics, visit our blog.